ISNing/CMakePlugin/README.md

 * *cmakeClean*: Cleans the workingFolder.

-* *cmakeGenerators*: Trys to list the generators available on the current platform by parsing `cmake --help`'s output.
+* *cmakeListGenerators*: Trys to list the generators available on the current platform by parsing `cmake --help`'s output.

 * *cmakeVersion*: CMake's version info. `cmake --version`'s output.